Perspectives Journal

 It’s fun to collect – even information!
 Collect your favorite quotes, the movies you’ve watched, books you’ve read, Pokemon cards, or even your best ideas and biggest questions.
 With the Perspectives Journal, you can build your digital collections and see everything in one place.

-Built to flex
+Built to Flex

 The Perspectives Journal is not a hard-coded system and just like the original pen and paper version, it’s meant to be adapted.
 That means you can and should feel the freedom to make it your own.
 Everyone sees life a little differently.
 The Perspectives Journal comes equipped with everything you need to make sense of life, but leaves you with the ability to make sense of YOUR life.
 Expand the symbol options, create and modify the spreads, and tailor the journal.
 It’s your life.
 It’s your journal.